Alexandre Arrechea

 Alexandre Arrechea (born 1970) is a Cuban visual artist.
-His work involves concepts of power and its network of hierarchies, surveillance, control, prohibitions, and subjection.
+His work explores the themes of power and its associated networks of hierarchy, surveillance, control, prohibition, and subjugation.

-For twelve years he was a member of the art collective Los Carpinteros, until he left the group in July 2003 to continue his career as a solo artist.
-His public art The spectator's participation in the work adds to his contemplation.
+For twelve years, he was a member of the art collective Los Carpinteros, until he left the group in July 2003 to continue his career as a solo artist.
+His public art invites active spectator participation, which enhances the viewer's engagement and reflection.
 The work arises out of human actions and reactions in the face of contemporary versions of the worldview already described by Jeremy Bentham in the 18th century.
 The eye of power watches everything and everyone, and everyone watches everyone else and themselves.

 The interdisciplinary quality of Arrechea's work reveals a profound interest in the exploration of both public and domestic spaces.
 This quest has led him to produce several monumental projects like “Ciudad Transportable” (2000), “The Garden of Mistrust” (2003-2005) and “Perpetual Free Entrance” (2006).
 Arrechea has been represented by the Casado Santapau Gallery in Madrid since 2006.